BrandonCorn/PsychWardGame/README.md

       8. Game progress saving.
       9. Items to inflict damage and different afflictions to enemy (poison, paralysis, etc).
       10. Add functionality to sell quantity of one specific item in inventory.
+      11. Adjust interactions with Merchant so that when game expanded merchants in different rooms have different task lists.

       To be continued.